Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-MerchantID* | string | Unique GUID of the merchant SourceLocationCode | int | Location code of the product SourceLocationId | int | Unique location id of the product SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location
+MerchantID* | string | Unique GUID of the merchant SourceLocationCode | int | Location code of the order fulfillment location (Generally used for Location specific merchants) SourceLocationId | int | Unique location id of the product SourceCityName | string | City name of the product location SourceCityCode | string | Unique city code of the product location